gebteus/mongozbx/ReadMe.md

 It can connect to a Mongo server, run basic queries and return a simple value usable by Zabbix server.

-An XML template with a few useful example queries databases auto discovery is provided.
+An XML template with a few useful example queries and databases discovery is provided.

 ##Zabbix Configuration